ds-pokemon-hacking/ds-pokemon-hacking.github.io/src/gen4/hgss/guides/town_map/town_map.md

     /* 0xD */ u8 padding;
 }; // entry size = 0xE
 ```
-More in-depth structure description and the fields appear at the [bottom of this page](#gearmaptownoverlay-struct-description).
+More in-depth structure description and the fields appear on [this other page](../../structures/town_map/town_map_spots.md).

 So let's look at this table, split up by entry (0xE in size):
 ```